-Healthy Collagen is a must for any one wanting to age well.
-Here are 3 simple things that influence collagen production and 3 things that reduce or damage collagen.
-We'll keep it simple without getting into the heavy science.
-Hopefully it will get you thinking about forming habits that will keep your skin looking great for years!
+Healthy Collagen is a must for anyone wanting to age well.
+Here are a few simple things that influence collagen production and a few habits that reduce or damage collagen.
+We'll keep it simple and hopefully we can get you thinking about forming habits that will keep your skin looking great for years!

 Eating high quality protein provides all the necessary amino acids to build collagen protein chains.
 Amino acids are present in both animal and plant based proteins.